 “I don’t take any supplements.
 I don’t juice cleanse.
 I don’t do any extreme diets for beauty—those things upset your system.”

-And Anderson’s not just slathering sauerkraut on brauts, either.
-Instead she’s devised a genius way to incorporate the condiment into her go-to gut-boosting salad.
+Fermented foods like sauerkraut and kimchi are packed with both pre- and probiotics, making them powerhouses when it comes to good-for-your-gut foods.
+And Anderson’s not just slathering kraut on brauts, either.
+Instead, she’s devised a genius way to incorporate the condiment into her go-to, gut-boosting salad.

 Ready to shake up your salad routine?
 Try Tracy Anderson’s super-easy, 6-ingredient salad recipe that’s packed with probiotics.

 Tracy Anderson’s Chopped Salad

 1. Combine chopped hard boiled egg, cucumber, and mixed greens in salad bowl with kraut (single serving is about 2 spoonfuls).